trevortylerlee/trevortylerlee.com/src/pages/posts/design.md

 title: 'Creative Work & Stuff'
 pubDate: 'Last updated on November 23, 2022'
 image:
-    url: '/monke.png'
+    url: '/creative-work.png'
-    alt: 'A blue and yellow monkey with a black stroke around it squats on the ground as it covers its eyes with its left hand.'
+    alt: 'The words "Creative Work", with a scribbled arrow aimed at the words "& Other Stuff".'
 ---

 ![A young Steph Curry rises up to take the shot.
 On his right, present-day Steph Curry looks on as he dribbles a basketball.](/curry.webp)